 Follow presentation slides during the course

 Researchers should plan to arrive prior to the advertised course start time.
 Except for exceptional reasons, there will be no admittance to a Researcher Academy or Faculty Training Programme (FTP) course 15 minutes after the advertised course start time.

 Importance of booking commitment

 It is unacceptable for researchers to just not attend when booked onto a course.
-The Graduate School maintains records of those who repeatedly do not attend courses they have booked.
-This may affect future eligibility to book onto further Graduate School courses and will affect considerations for Graduate School funded opportunities.
+The Researcher Academy maintains records of those who repeatedly do not attend courses they have booked.
+This may affect future eligibility to book onto further Researcher Academy courses and will affect considerations for Researcher Academy funded opportunities.

 Pre-requisites: This course is aimed at students who are progressing with their research and have intellectual property issues relevant to their own work that they wish to explore.